 VLDB’24 Privacy Amplification via Shuffling: Unified, Simplified, and Tightened Shaowei Wang, Yun Peng, Jin Li, Zikai Wen, Zhipeng Li, Shiyu Yu, Di Wang, Wei Yang Privacy

-AIS&P’23 Email Reading Behavior-Informed Machine Learning Model To Predict Phishing Susceptibility Ning Xu, Jiluan Fan, Zikai Wen* Security
+AIS&P’23 Email Reading Behavior-Informed Machine Learning Model to Predict Phishing Susceptibility Ning Xu, Jiluan Fan, Zikai Wen* Security

-ISCI Journal The Influence of Explanation Designs on User Understanding Differential Privacy and Making Data-sharing Decision Zikai Alex Wen, Jingyu Jia, Hongyang Yan, Yaxing Yao, Zheli Liu, Changyu Dong Privacy
+ISCI Journal The Influence of Explanation Designs on User Understanding Differential Privacy and Making Data-Sharing Decision Zikai Alex Wen, Jingyu Jia, Hongyang Yan, Yaxing Yao, Zheli Liu, Changyu Dong Privacy

 CHI Play EA’22 CollectiAR: Computer Vision-Based Word Hunt for Children with Dyslexia Danlu Fei, Ze Gao, Linping Yuan, Zikai Alex Wen* EdTech, Gaming